JoseiPG1/JoseiPG1.github.io/_pages/about.md

 Informed Neural Network) to solve numerically partial differential equations within the context of metric-affine or purely affine models of gravity.

-You can find a complete list of my work (updated) in the [Publications and talks](https://joseipg1.github.io/publications/) section.
+You can find a complete list of my work (updated) in the [Publications and talks](https://joseipg1.github.io/publications/) section and my youtube channel at [this link ▶](https://www.youtube.com/@josep5840)

 ## Current research projects